 Here are the right combination of essentials that will help you arrange a good pop song:

 To learn more about how to arrange a pop song and the general steps that most songwriters take to arrange a pop song, visit the article Songwriting: Arranging a pop song.

 Often when a person has been writing and delivering a lot of songs, he or she might reach a point of writer’s block.
 At this stage, a songwriter starts to doubt if a certain rhythm has not been used in another song or if a specific chord progression has perhaps been used before and so on and so forth.
 Here at Wisseloord Academy, we teach you the tricks on how to get out of it.

 Here are a few examples of how you can break out of writer’s block:

 Read more about the tricks on how to get out of a writer’s block in our article Songwriting: Break out of your patterns.

 We’re proud of the reputation that Wisseloord Studios has gained over more than 40 years.
-Experience that our core team as well as all the producers, songwriters, industry professionals working in our studios decided share in a very unique way, where the creativity of the participants is at the center of the program.
+The core team, producers, songwriters, and industry professionals working in our studios share their experience in a very unique way, while the creativity of our participants remains at the center of the program.

 It is very common for songwriters to write their first songs by themselves, but nowadays almost all songs are written by two or even more songwriters.
 For some people it’s still quite challenging to trust and share their ideas with another songwriter.
 Despite that frustration it does prove to be quite rewarding and songwriters are ever more experimenting with other co-writers to create that songwriting magic that they’re hoping to achieve.